utdata/icj-class/final/final.md

 I am supplying you with the idea (a band website for Queen) and assets (images and data).
 You may add additional content and images, as long as they are public domain material (like from Wikipedia).

+Your site should be clean and well-designed.
+Your code should also be clean, with proper indenting for parent-child related items.
+Believe me, you will thank me later.

 ## Some strategies on how to tackle a project

+Read all the directions before you start coding anything.

-- Physically draw out what you want your pages to look like.
+- Physically draw out what you want your pages to look like so you have a goal in mind.
+(This is why the first assignment is sketches.)
 Think first how it will look on a phone, then a tablet, then a desktop screen.
 - Work on the structure of the site first.
 Basically get all the template structure and HTML/Bootstrap elements on the page.
+Build the structure for mobile first, then consider wider page widths.
+- Then work on the loop logic for the member list and discography.
+Get the loops working first, then make adjustments to make them look the way you want.
-- Then work on the logic for loops on the index, and the logic and structure of of detail pages.
+- Then work on the logic for the detail layout and pages.
+Again, get the structure working first so you know you are calling the data correctly, then make it look the way you want.
-- Then you can make it all look pretty.
+- Lastly, you can make it all look pretty with CSS adjustments.

-Read all the directions before you start.
+Remember: Think mobile first, then adjust for larger screen widths.

 ## Requirements

-### Index page

-The the index should have:

-- A short description of the band.
-You can get this from Wikipedia or other public sources, but please source it properly (i.e. give credit and link back).
-- A list of the original members with links to their detail pages.
-Use a Nunjucks loop using the data provided to write efficient code.
-One option might be to use the Bootstrap [Cards](https://getbootstrap.com/docs/4.1/components/card/) object with their image, name and url.
-- A listing of all of Queen's studio albums built from the the data/images provided.
-One option might be to use the Bootstrap [Media List](https://getbootstrap.com/docs/4.1/layout/media-object/#media-list) object to display the album cover, title and year of release, but you can come up with your own solution as long as you use the images and data in a Nunjucks "for" loop, similar to the lesson we used in class.

-### Detail pages

-Each band member page should extend a detail layout.

-Be sure to read the **very important note below** about how to filter data to use just one row of an array.

-The layout should have:

-- Create two columns, set so they stack on mobile but become two columns at `sm` and wider.
-- In those two columns, you should have (all from data provided):
-  - Photo of the band member
-  - Headline of their name
-  - Bio information (birthdate, etc.)
-  - Narrative about the member

-You can design or organize the above however you wish.

-## Project structure and helper notes
+### Project structure and helper notes

 The project structure should include: